Columbia Township, Hamilton County, Ohio: Government

+The township's board of trustees has the authority to appoint a township administrator, a role that Columbia Township utilizes.
+The township administrator serves as the head of the township's administration, operating under the board’s direction and supervision.
+It is important to note that this position is not elected.

+In the event of vacancies on the board of trustees, fiscal officer, or township administrator, the board of trustees may appoint a qualified individual to fill the vacancy for the unexpired term or until a successor is elected.

 Joint Economic Development Zone (JEDZ)

 On November 5, 2013, the residents of Columbia Township voted to establish a Joint Economic Development Zone (JEDZ) and to implement an earnings tax on individuals working in the Zone and on net profits from businesses in the Zone, in partnership with the Village of Fairfax.